Hinduism in Ghana: Population

 In 2009, there were approximately 12,500 Hindus in Ghana, making up about 0.05% of the national population.
-The Hindu population is divided into two main groups, where are the Indian diaspora, primarily Sindhi merchants and their descendants, and the indigenous Ghanaians.
+The Hindu population is divided into two main groups: the Indian diaspora, primarily Sindhi merchants and their descendants, and the indigenous Ghanaians.

 The Hindu Monastery of Africa has been a central institution for local Ghanaian converts since its founding in 1975.
-Under the leadership of Swami Ghanananda Saraswati, the monastery established five temples across southern Ghana, serving as both religious and community centers.
+Under the leadership of Ghanananda, the monastery established five temples across southern Ghana, serving as both religious and community centers.
 While many members of the Indian community participate in these temples, they also maintain separate places of worship, especially within the Sindhi community.

 ISKCON also has a growing presence in Ghana through its temple in Medie and numerous smaller congregations, and its devotees are active in public harinam chanting and free vegetarian meal programs.
 The disciples of Sathya Sai Baba form another prominent group within Ghana’s Hindu community.

 By 2021, unofficial estimates suggested that the Hindu population had increased to around 30,000, or roughly 0.1% of the national population.